GhadeerN/Hagzy-App/README.md

 <hr>

 ## User Stories
--	As a user, I want to download Geofence application so that I can get notice the nearest places around me.
--	As a user I want the application to show the nearest places with photos so I can see where I am going.
+-	As a user I want the application to show the nearest places with photos so I can see where I am going to.
 -	As a user I want to see the pictures consecutively so I can see many pictures around scrolling the screen
--
+-	As a user I want to click on favorite button so that I could save my favorite places to see it later if I want to visit now or later.
+-	As a user I want to share image for my favorite places with friends and family.
+-	As a user I want I want to show the image details, owner of the photo, number of views, share button & favorite button in popup dialog.
+-	As a user I want to open the map so I can click on the place that what I want  to show small images for the places around the chosen place

 <hr>